-Service users running the shop are from Change Mental Health’s Employability Support Project in Dumfries and Galloway, which provides opportunities for personal development and employability skills improvement through a combination of group work and one-to-one support for adults and young people who are affected by mental illness.
+Service users running the shop are from Change Mental Health’s Employability Support Project in Dumfries and Galloway, which provides opportunities for personal development and employability skills improvement through group work and one-to-one support for adults and young people affected by mental illness.

-People who access the Employability Support Project have populated the shop with various new items for sale that they have recently created.
-Service users have also taken part in a new induction programme which has been set up for volunteers, including general retail training to run the shop.
+People who access the Employability Support Project have populated the shop with various new items they have recently created for sale.
+Service users have also participated in a new induction programme set up for volunteers, including general retail training to run the shop.

-The purpose of the shop has enabled the team at Munches Street to promote the Employability Support Project and Change Mental Health.
+The shop’s purpose has enabled the team at Munches Street to promote the Employability Support Project and Change Mental Health.
 It raises awareness of mental health in the community and, most importantly, has allowed those who access the service the opportunity to contribute and feel valued.

 “It always gives you a sense of pride and satisfaction knowing that a member of the public came in and paid money for something I made.”